singhbalr/jdownloader-parser/README.md

 # JDownloader Parser

-A modern web application that extracts download links from HTML page sources and generates text files compatible with JDownloader.
-Built with React and Node.js, featuring a beautiful UI and intelligent caching system.
+A modern React web application that extracts download links from HTML page sources and generates text files compatible with JDownloader.
+Features a beautiful retro gamer UI with advanced search and filtering capabilities.

 ## Features

-- **HTML Source Parsing**: Paste HTML page source and extract all download links
+- **HTML Source Parsing**: Paste HTML page source and extract all download links from tables
-- **URL Fetching**: Automatically fetch and parse HTML from URLs (with rate limiting)
-- **Smart Caching**: Local storage caching to avoid repeated requests to rate-limited sites
+- **Smart Search**: Real-time search by title, URL, or region
+- **Advanced Filtering**: Filter by ROM regions (USA, Europe, Japan, etc.) and file types (.zip, .rar, .iso, etc.)
-- **Bulk Selection**: Select all, deselect all, or filter by file extensions (.zip, .rar, .7z)
+- **Bulk Selection**: Select all, deselect all, or filter by file extensions
 - **JDownloader Export**: Generate text files with one link per line for JDownloader
 - **Clipboard Support**: Copy selected links directly to clipboard
+- **Retro Gamer UI**: Beautiful neon-styled interface with authentic gaming aesthetic
 - **Responsive Design**: Works on desktop and mobile devices
 - **Docker Deployment**: Easy deployment with Docker and docker-compose